Some of the most common mental health illnesses in the United States and affecting close to 40 million Americans, are depression and anxiety.

-It is not uncommon for those suffering from anxiety to use other substances to self treat their anxiety such as alcohol.
-Given its nature as a depressant and impact on the prefrontal cortex and amygdala by soothing neurotransmitter activity, it might appear to provide a relaxation or calm effect yet not attend the roots of this anxiety or stress.
+It is common for those suffering from anxiety to use other substances to treat their mental illness, such as Xanax or alcohol.
+Given its nature as a depressant and its impact on the prefrontal cortex and amygdala by relaxing neurotransmitter activity, it might provide a relaxation or calm effect yet not attend to the roots of this anxiety or stress.

 Depression and Substance Abuse

 At La Jolla Recovery, anxiety therapy is a comprehensive approach to anxiety disorders in addition to substance abuse treatment.
 Given its nature as a depressant and its impact on the prefrontal cortex and amygdala by relaxing neurotransmitter activity, it might provide a relaxation or calm effect yet not attend to the roots of this anxiety or stress.
 Other medications or drugs such as benzos or opiates are frequently used with alcohol, only to leave a user depressed or emotionally down.

 The problem with continuing this vicious cycle of seeking comfort from drugs and alcohol to alleviate anxiety or depression is a furthering of the symptoms and a continuous search for coming to baseline or homeostasis.
 This usually leads the user to use more frequently and have deeper bouts of mental health disorders, including anxiety.
 This physical and psychological dependence, now known as substance use disorder, deepens and requires attention from detox throughout rehab, such as outpatient.

 Anxiety from Addiction

 With time, the person generally needs more and more alcohol or drugs to feel more anchored and secure.
 This leads to both physical and psychological addiction.